sysujjlab/sysujjlab.github.io/content/authors/QinhanXu/_index.md

   - Master's Students
 ---

-Zeyu Yang received the B.Sc. degree in Microelectronics Science and Engineering from Sun Yat-sen University, Guangzhou, China, in 2023.
+Hanqin Xu received the B.Sc. degree in Microelectronics Science and Engineering from Sun Yat-sen University, Guangzhou, China, in 2023.
 He is currently pursuing the M.S. degree in electronic information at Sun Yat-sen University, Shenzhen, China.

 His current research interest is circuit design of image sensors.